Blood, Oil and Golf

 Recent reports that the Premier Golf League is back from the dead has led to renewed rumblings that professional golf is facing fundamental reordering, fueled by Saudi Arabian money.
 In fact, the situation is more nuanced.
 The PGL is still actively trying to create a viable competitor to the PGA and European Tours but it is not staked by Saudi money, as is widely believed.
 “They’re not our partners, they’re now our competitors,” says a PGL investor.
 After the idea for the PGL was born in 2019 there were advanced discussions with Golf Saudi to underwrite the all-star new tour.
 A deal was never consummated and now Saudi Arabia is making its own play with the Saudi Golf League.
 “They 100% stole our idea,” says the PGL investor, who hails from Europe.

 There are substantial differences between the two would-be tours.
-The Saudi Golf League is conceived as 10-12 tournaments a year based in the Mid East and in particular Saudi Arabia, which has a stated goal of building dozens of new golf courses and introducing a million citizens to the game over the next decade.
+The Saudi Golf League is conceived as 10-12 tournaments a year, with stops in the U.S., Europe, Asia and at least a couple of splashy events in Saudi Arabia, which has a stated goal of building dozens of new golf courses and introducing a million citizens to the game over the next decade.
 Golf Saudi’s motivation in creating the SGL is continued reputation-laundering for the brutal regime that supports it.
 (Yasir Al-Rumayyan is both the chairman of Golf Saudi and the governor of the Public Investment Fund, which was established in 1971 by royal decree to provide financing for projects of strategic significance to the Saudi Arabian government.)
 Buying hearts and minds doesn’t come cheap; an agent for an American player in the top 10 of the World Ranking calls the Saudi offers “funny money” that could approach a guaranteed $50 million a year to marquee players.